Deployment (container)

 • /conf – configuration (required)

-• /logs – logs (optional but recommended)
+• /logs – logs (optional, strongly recommended)

 • Environment Variables

-• DISABLE_EMBEDDED_MONGODB – set to true to disable the embedded MongoDB server (see External MongoDB database section below).
+• DISABLE_EMBEDDED_MONGODB – set to true to disable the embedded MongoDB server (see External MongoDB database section below)

-On first startup, the container generates self-signed certs at:
+• Self-Signed SSL Certificates On first startup, the container generates self-signed certificates at:

-• /conf/nginx/cert/eldoc.crt
+• .../conf/nginx/cert/eldoc.crt

-• /conf/nginx/cert/eldoc.key
+• .../conf/nginx/cert/eldoc.key

 Installing & Running